-101. Pre-clinical studies in mice, comparing a single administration of HAdV-C5, HAdV-C6 or HAdV-C657, showed that mice receiving HAdV-C6 and HAdV-C657 had significantly improved survival compared to those receiving wild type HAdV-C5.
-Mice given multiple administrations of an oncolytic HAdV-657 virus with CD40L modifications showed no changes in body weight (Lu et al., 2022).

-102. Pre-clinical studies assessed the biodistribution of Adze1.C in healthy Syrian hamsters, as there are no suitable melanoma models in hamsters.
-Syrian hamsters were injected with the GMO by subcutaneous injection at a higher dose than that proposed for the human clinical trial (dose 1×10^{10} viral particles [vp] /0.5 mL) and assessed for biodistribution and shedding on days 2, 4, 8, 15 and 30.
+- 108. Pre-clinical studies in cell lines assessed the cell-killing capacity of Adze1.C against healthy cells or colorectal tumour cells (line DLD-1) challenged with 10^7 - 10^{10} vp, using a non-replicating adenovirus as a control.
+In healthy human lung cells, the GMO and the non-replicating control both killed cells at the highest concentration tested, but not at lower concentrations.
+In tumour cells, the GMO killed more cells than the non-replicating control at all concentrations.
+This result indicates that the GMO does replicate effectively in permissive cells. - 109.
+Four additional tumour cell lines (C33a, HeLa, PC-3 and A549) were assessed together with 3 healthy cell lines (endothelial, epithelial and fibroblast).
+At high concentration, the GMO and a non-replicating adenovirus killed similar numbers of healthy cells.
+However, the GMO killed more cells in tumour cell lines than the non-replicating control. - 110.
+Pre-clinical studies in mice, comparing a single administration of HAdV-C5, HAdV-C6 or HAdV-C657, showed that mice receiving HAdV-C6 and HAdV-C657 had significantly improved survival compared to those receiving wild type HAdV-C5.
+Mice given multiple administrations of an oncolytic HAdV-657 virus with CD40L modifications showed no changes in body weight (Lu et al., 2022). - 111.
+Pre-clinical studies assessed the biodistribution of Adze1.C in healthy Syrian hamsters, as there are no suitable melanoma models in hamsters.
+Syrian hamsters were injected with the GMO by subcutaneous injection at a higher dose than that proposed for the human clinical trial (dose 1x1010 viral particles [vp] /0.5 mL) and assessed for biodistribution and shedding on days 2, 4, 8, 15 and 30.
 No shedding of the GMO was detected in urine, blood or saliva at any of the time points assessed.
 GMO DNA was detected in faeces on Day 8 in one of 6 samples and at no other time point.
-GMO DNA was detected in skeletal muscle and the skin at the injection site up to Day 30.

-103. Toxicology studies in Syrian Hamsters using ONCOS-102, an oncolytic HAdV-C5 with similar E1A deletions to the GMO, showed no adverse events or effects on body weight, behaviour or liver enzymes (Kuryk et al., 2017).
-Studies using Adze1.C administered subcutaneously showed no adverse effects.
+GMO DNA was detected in skeletal muscle and the skin at the injection site up to Day 30. - 112.
+Toxicology studies in Syrian hamsters using ONCOS-102, an oncolytic HAdV-C5 with similar E1A deletions to the GMO, showed no adverse events or effects on body weight, behaviour or liver enzymes (Kuryk et al., 2017).
+Studies using Adze1.C administered subcutaneously showed no adverse effects. - 113.
+Biodistribution and toxicology studies of Adf35(OGN), modified with similar E1A deletions to those used for Adze1.C, administered by subcutaneous injection (5x1011 vp) in mice and Syrian hamsters found that Adf35(OGN) did not replicate effectively in organs and had limited systemic spread (Yngve et al., 2025).
+Viral DNA was detected in some spleen samples at low levels.
+Very low levels of shedding were demonstrated within the first 1-3 days post administration in urine, saliva and faeces (Yngve et al., 2025).

-4.2.4 Clinical trials using other oncolytic adenovirus vectors
+4.2.4 Clinical trials using other oncolytic adenovirus vectors clinical trial.
+LOAd703 has similar E1A deletions to Adxe1.C and also encodes a CD40L transgene.
+LOAd703 was administered to 41 participants at one of three dose levels (5x1010 vp, 1x1011 vp or 5x1011 vp).
+Most adverse events reported were grades 1 or 2 and dose dependent.
+There were 6 reported grade 3 adverse events in the highest dose cohort and one grade 4 adverse event (neutropenia lasting more than 14 days, not considered serious) reported in the second highest dose cohort.
+The most frequent adverse events reported were fever (82%), chills (54%) and fatigue (43%) with no serious adverse events reported (Hahn et al., 2023).